Deadpikle/SimpleInventory/README.md

 ## Special Thanks

-The icon for this software was created by [Icons8](https://icons8.com) and is their POS Terminal icon.
+The icon for this software was created by [Icons8](https://icons8.com) and is their Point of Sale Terminal icon.
 Thank you! :)

 ## License